aydwi/reddit-place-maps/README.md

 #### Generating `main_file.csv` from full dataset

-On a UNIX-like system, you can just
+On a UNIX-like system, you can run:

     awk -F, '$3<1000 && $4<1000' tile_placements.csv > main_file.csv

-Here, `tile_placements.csv` is the name of the original full dataset file.
+Here, `tile_placements.csv` is the name of the original (full dataset) file.